uptonking/note4yaoo/lib-utils-codesandbox-blogs.md

   - This iframe is hosted by CodeSandbox, and all of the bundling happens on their external domain.
   - Essentially, when the user makes a change to the code in the editor, the new code is dispatched over to the site in the iframe.
 That page will re-bundle the code and display the new result.
 - The good thing about this approach is that it's secure.
-  - If the user writes some JS that attempts to read cookies / localStorage, for example, they'll be accessing the stuff on CodeSandbox's domain, not your own.
+  - If the user writes some JS that attempts to read cookies/localStorage, for example, they'll be accessing the stuff on CodeSandbox's domain, not your own.
 - That said, I was a bit wary of having such a hard dependency on an external service.
 If CodeSandbox ever goes down, I don't want it to affect my playgrounds!
 - we can build + deploy the bundler code ourselves, to whatever domain we'd like.
   - You can learn how to self-host the bundler in their docs.
-# blogs-js-sandbox
+# blogs-js-sandbox 🧊

 ## [浅析 JavaScript 沙箱 - 掘金](https://juejin.cn/post/7148335784431468551)